eelias13/oberon0c/README.md

 ## Authors and Acknowledgements

 - **Max Galetskiy**: Co-author of the initial compiler, continuing its development in [oberon0c](https://github.com/max-galetskiy/oberon0c).
-- **Elias Maier**: Co-author of the initial compiler, continuing my working on WebAssembly support.
 - **Prof. Dr. Michael Grossniklaus**: Lecturer of the course at the University of Konstanz, where this project was developed.
 He is also developing a more compleat version [oberon-lang](https://github.com/zaskar9/oberon-lang).